varemenos/sublime-predawn-monokai/README.md

-sublime-predawn-monokai
+Predawn Monokai for Sublime Text
 =======================

-A fork of flatland monokai for the predawn UI
+A fork of Flatland Monokai created for the predawn UI